maitra/Visual-Information-Fidelity---Python3/README.md

 I needed python-PyQt4, pypy-libs (for tkinter), python3-matplotlib, python3-imaging, python3-scipy and python-numpy packages from Fedora's repositories.

-Needs compilation of C programs:
+The use of this code needs compilation of three C programs into a shared object:

 gcc -c -fPIC  convolve.c wrap.c edges.c -std=c17 -Wall -pedantic